onlyquake/xonotic-wiki/Archive.md

-A list of old pages that might still be relevant for some reason.
+A list of pages that are old or incomplete.
+Nothing else (on the wiki) links to them so I put them here before we decide what to do with them.

 [GuideIndex](GuideIndex)
 [Bot](Bot)